 Prepare for the worst

 We know you can’t prepare for every situation, but planning with potential hiccups in mind can save you the world of a bad interview experience.
-I once split my pencil skirt right before a job interview, but luckily I had some safety pins in my bag (randomly) which helped secure my skirt together for the duration of the interview!
+I once split my pencil skirt right before a job interview, but luckily I had some safety pins in my bag (randomly), which helped secure my skirt together for the interview duration!

 Plan something to look forward to after the interview

 Plan something that will excite or relax you after the interview.
 Give yourself that special something awesome to look forward to.
 If you’re ever feeling overwhelmed or anxious in the interview, think about the nice plans you have later and let it calm you back down.
 It is a great distraction method to help calm down nerves.